 Bootstaylor: Yeah, sure.
 It’s a beautiful thing, I will say.
 Having said that, it’s where the umbilical cord is not clamped and cut.
 So, after the baby’s born, you let it pulsate until it’s not pulsating anymore.
 It’s usually about 10, 15 minutes.
 And then the placenta’s delivered with the umbilical cord attached to the baby.
 And a true Lotus birth is actually to let the cord kind of involute and dry up and break off on its own.
 That takes about 10 to 14 days.
 You can put herbs and decrease certain aromas, if you will.
 Or right at that time you can cut the cord, because the placenta and the cord and baby have been delivered together.
 I call that a quasi-semi Lotus.

-Lozada: Well, and it also turns everything up on its head, because we’ve got these cultural beliefs that the first thing that you need to do as soon as this baby is born is clamp and cut, separate, right.
+Lozada: Well, and it also turns everything up on its head, because we’ve got these cultural beliefs that the first thing that you need to do as soon as this baby is born is clamp and cut, separate, right?

-Bootstaylor: So, even if you thought that through and had not thought about it before, when you are in birth or beforehand and you bring up that thought, if you are in alignment with your birth team, you should be able to explore that.
-And even to the point where the provider can say, “I appreciate what you’re saying.
+And mind you, these are typically not, like, three hour conversations at four o’clock in the morning.
+So there’s… it’s kinda like two minutes and then you’re exploring it and the provider can go evaluate more research if they need to or say, “Yeah, that’s interesting.
+Why not?”
+They should be able to have a shared decision-making conversation about that and even to the point where the provider can say, “I appreciate what you’re saying.
 I have learned a few things.
 I know it’s something that you thought about and I don’t feel comfortable in doing that.”
 That shared decision makes the provider better and more sensitive to their preferences.